nonsequitur/smex/README.markdown

 been idle for 60 seconds: Call `(smex-auto-update)`; provide an integer argument for a custom time period in seconds.

+### Hiding commands
+Set `smex-filter-alist` is a list of regexes that you can use for hiding commands.

 ### Show unbound commands
 `smex-show-unbound-commands` shows frequently used commands that have no key bindings.